ayaankashif/WC-Tool/README.md

+# WC-Tool
-# WCtool - Word Count Tool
+Word Count Tool

-Description:
+# Description:
 The WC-Tool program is a simple Java tool to display statistics about a file, including the number of lines, words, and file size (in bytes).
 It also supports optional flags to display only lines, words, or size.

-Features:
+# Features

 Display the total number of lines, words, and bytes in a file.